 |Co-Signer Required?||Direct Loan: No

-|Deferment Options||Several options||Depends on lender|
+|Deferment Options||Several Options||Depends on lender|

-|Grace Period||Direct Loan: 6 months||Depends on lender|
+|Grace Period||Direct Loans: 6 months||Depends on lender|

 |Depends on lender|

-|Flexible Repayment options||Many options available||Generally none|
+|Flexible Repayment Options||Many options available||Generally - none|

-|Loan Forgiveness Options||Several options available||Generally none|
+|Loan Forgiveness Options||Several options available||Generally - none|

 |Penalties for Early Repayment||None||Depends on lender|

 When choosing a private education loan, students should compare the loan terms offered by several lenders in order to choose the best fit for their situation.
 When choosing a lender, borrowers should make sure that Walden University is a participating school in their loan program (www.elmselect.com).